Complaining about councillors and devolved public bodies

 Your complaint should include:

-• who you are complaining about
+who you're complaining about

-• the council they are a member of
+the council they're a member of

-• any evidence you have to support your complaint
+any evidence you have to support your complaint

-• your contact details - name, address, telephone number and email address
+your contact details - name, address, telephone number and email address

-• which part of the Code of Conduct has been breached - if you know this.
+which part of the code of conduct has been breached - if you know this.

-You can find the Code of Conduct for Councillors on the Scottish Government website.
+You can find the Code of Conduct for Councillors on the Scottish government website.

 If your complaint is about a local council